Posting in honor of my late husband’s birthday today. I wrote this over a year ago but didn’t publish it. Today seems like the perfect day.

 “I ain’t always nice.”
-He said sternly.
-In fact I think he actually said, “I ain’t always a nice motha fucka!”
+He said sharply.
+In fact I think his exact words were, “I ain’t always a nice motha fucka!”

 He went on to explain that he was educated on the streets and in the classroom.
 He knew how to play the corporate game and make nice with people when he had to.
 In the workplace he would check people very professionally because he wasn’t losing his job for anyone.
 Outside the walls of the company, though, he would go the fuck off and cuss motha fuckas out!
 His words.

 I was 33 and I had never had a man express such a thing.
 I was shocked, speechless but so intrigued.